-Parameter Value SBM_APPWS_URL URL to the SBM server that provides the DCRs, in the form of: http:// <sbm_hostname>:<port>/gsoap/ gsoap_ssl.dll?sbmappservices72</port></sbm_hostname> sbm.service.user User ID with access to the appropriate SBM projects and tables controlled by Serena Release Manager.
-This user ID must exist in SBM. sbm.service.password Password for the SBM user ID.
+Parameter Value SBM_APPWS_URL URL to the SBM server that provides the application services, in the form of: gsoap_ssl.dll?sbmappservices72 sbm.service.user SBM service user ID with administrative privileges and access to the appropriate SBM projects and tables controlled by Development Manager.
+This user ID must exist in SBM. sbm.service.password Password for the SBM service user ID.

 Set the SBM provider connection for DCRs.
-This example gives Serena Release Manager the URL to connect to the SBM application server on port 80 of host almhost.
+This example gives Serena ALM the URL to connect to the SBM application services on port 80 of host aehost.